pculture/unilangs/README.markdown

 Unilangs is a Python library for converting language codes from one "standard" to another.

 Still in alpha, don't use it unless you work for us.
+If you're looking for a good general purpose language code library consider [langcodes](https://github.com/rspeer/langcodes).

 ![Relevant XKCD Comic](http://imgs.xkcd.com/comics/standards.png)